shimaore/well-groomed-feast/src/Messaging.coffee.md

         {number_data,user} = yield @retrieve_number number

+A missing `user` might be due to the user mistyping their number when using `gather_user`, so give them another opportunity to do so.

+        if not user?
+          return @gather_user attempts

+Internal consistency

         assert number_data?, "Missing local number for #{user_id}"

-        {user_database,_id} = number_data
+        {user_database} = number_data

-If the record was not found, this might be due to the user mistyping their number when using `gather_user`, so give them another opportunity to do so.

-        if not _id?
-          return @gather_user attempts

 If the record was found but no user-database is specified, either the line has no voicemail, or the record is incorrect.
 Either way, we can't proceed any further.